allydunham/Structural-Variation/README.md

 # Structural Variation in Human Populations Code Repository
-Author: Alistair S. Dunham
+**Author**: Alistair S. Dunham
-Affiliations: University of Cambridge & Welcome Trust Sanger Institute
+**Affiliations**: University of Cambridge & Welcome Trust Sanger Institute
-Email: asd43@cam.ac.uk
+**Email**: asd43@cam.ac.uk

 This repository contains the code used in my MPhill project, titled "Structural Variation in Human Populations", for reference and future use.

 ## Folders
-* qualityControl - Scripts used for QC of the 10X variant calls
+* *qualityControl* - Scripts used for QC of the 10X variant calls
-* breakdancerFiltering - Scripts used to determine and apply filtering to BreakDancer calls based on the 10X calls
+* *breakdancerFiltering* - Scripts used to determine and apply filtering to BreakDancer calls based on the 10X calls
-* popgen - Scripts performing the population genetic analyses
+* *popgen* - Scripts performing the population genetic analyses
-* misc - Miscellaneous scripts used here but with more general function
+* *misc* - Miscellaneous scripts used here but with more general function

 A list of the different scripts and a more detailed description than in the main report is given here.
 For any that require command line arguments the best description is obtained using the appropriate *script.file -h* command.